zamm-dev/zamm/ui/infobox.md

   }
 ```

-Note the overlap, where the height starts growing before the width stops completely.
+Note that we can't simply do a scale transformation, because that would also transform the notches.
+Also note the animation overlap, where the height starts growing before the width stops completely, because this looks more aesthetically pleasing.

 Now we hook the HTML up and manually stagger the fade, which also overlaps with the growth of the height: